cmsrs/blog/README.md

 ```

 set up database in .env file

-you can add EXTERNAL_API, for example:
+you can also add EXTERNAL_API, for example:
 ```bash
 EXTERNAL_API="https://candidate-test-rs.com/api.php"
 ```